ICA-EGAD/RiC-O/docs/migrating-data-from-RIC-O-v0.2-to-v1.0.md

 ### Warning

-Suppose you want to be able, in your dataset, to use the property path quoted in the caption of the Figure 2 above (`rico:thingIsSourceOfRelation/rico:leadershipRelation_role/rico:relationHasTarget`), and any similar property path involving the `*_role` property, directly in SPARQL queries, in order to traverse the relations you have instantiated.
+Suppose you want to be able, in your dataset, to use the property path quoted in the caption of Figure 2 above (`rico:thingIsSourceOfRelation/rico:leadershipRelation_role/rico:relationHasTarget`), and any similar property path involving the `*_role` property, directly in SPARQL queries, in order to traverse the relations you have instantiated.
 Most of graph databases do not support for now the OWL 2 `owl:hasSelf` declaration that is used in the definition or the Relation classes.
 So they cannot infer it directly if you instantiate the Relation classes and declare they are Relations (for example, if you assert that an entity is a `rico:LeadershipRelation`).
 So you should, either also generate the corresponding `owl:hasSelf` triple (as the one shown below) for each Relation instantiated in your RiC-O 1-0 dataset, before importing it into a graph database, or add it to the dataset, once imported, using for example SPARQL Update.

 ```
 <rico:LeadershipRelation_role rdf:resource="agentHierarchicalRelation/JNoelJeanneney-RadioFrance-19820101-19861231"/>